Forest Theater: Forest Theater Society

 Before electricity was installed at the theater in 1912, limelight floodlights were brought by covered wagon from Monterey to light the stage.
 Two bonfires were also lit in semi-circular stone firepits on opposite ends of the proscenium, a tradition which continues today.
 In July 1911, William Shakespeare's Twelfth Night opened the second season at Forest Theater.
 Garnet Holme was the producer.
-Forest Theater Society produced several other plays in the next few years, including the 1911 production of the play The Land of Heart's Desire given by the Carmel Arts and Crafts Club, and the 1912 production of The Toad, by Carmel resident Bertha Newberry, the wife of Perry Newberry.
+Forest Theater Society produced several other plays in the next few years, including the 1911 production of the play The Land of Heart's Desire given by the Carmel Club of Arts and Crafts, and the 1912 production of The Toad, by Carmel resident Bertha Newberry, the wife of Perry Newberry.
 That year, the first children's play was staged at Forest Theater, Alice in Wonderland, adapted by Newberry and painter Arthur Honywood Vachell.

-Western Drama Society and Carmel Arts and Crafts Club
+Western Drama Society and Carmel Club of Arts and Crafts

 In 1913 the theater produced four new productions: a Robin Hood drama, Runnymede; Newberry's play for children, Aladdin; Mary Austin's Fire starring George Sterling and directed by Austin; and Takeshi Kanno's poem-play Creation-Dawn.
-A split in the ranks of the Forest Theater Society caused Sterling and Heron to found the California (or Western) Drama Society, which produced plays in competition with the Carmel Arts and Crafts Club; the factions were eventually reconciled.
+A split in the ranks of the Forest Theater Society caused Sterling and Heron to found the California (or Western) Drama Society, which produced plays in competition with the Carmel Club of Arts and Crafts; the factions were eventually reconciled.
 In 1915, a season of 11 productions included Newberry's Junipero Serra premiered, a historical pageant about Father Junípero Serra with Frederick Bechdolt as Serra.
 Joseph Hand had his farewell appearance on August 7, 1915, in the play The Man from Home, by Harry Leon Wilson and Booth Tarkington.
 In 1916 two of the productions were Yolanda of Cyprus and The Piper, for which the scenery was painted by Carmel artists William Frederic Ritschel and Laura W. Maxwell, who also appeared in the plays.